 - Genesis 3:15

 During the month of December, you can walk through specific prophecies of the Old Testament that point to Jesus with your family!
-Download the December 2018 Everyday Faith Calendar by filling out the form below.
+Download the December 2018 Everyday Faith Calendar below.
 (Feel free to tell your kids that you’re reading prophecies about Jesus.
 Or you can keep it a secret and see if they figure out the connection between all the Bible verses!)